U.S. Route 10: History

 At the eastern end, US 10 originally went south from Midland to Saginaw, Michigan, on what is now highway M-47.
 It then joined up with US 23 in Saginaw and continued south until it split from US 23 near Flint.
 It then continued southeast as the Dixie Highway to Pontiac, where it followed Woodward Avenue, now designated M-1.
 From there, US 10 continued on an almost straight line to Downtown Detroit, where it intersected US 16, US 25, and US 12.
-It then took a two-block jog and then ended at the Detroit–Windsor tunnel to Canada.

-In the 1970s, US 10 was rerouted off Woodward Avenue in Metro Detroit and onto the John C. Lodge Freeway (formerly Business Spur 696, now M-10) and Telegraph Road.
-US 10 was truncated to Bay City, Michigan, in 1986 at which point the Lodge Freeway was changed to M-10.
+In the 1960s, US 10 was rerouted to bypass downtown Pontiac to the west, replacing M-58 along Square Lake Road and Telegraph Road, with the downtown route designated Business US 10.
+In 1970, US 10 was rerouted off Woodward Avenue in Metro Detroit and onto the John C. Lodge Freeway (formerly Business Spur 696, now M-10) and Telegraph Road, where it was concurrent on the latter road with US 24.
+The segment of US 10 between Detroit and Bay City, Michigan, was decommissioned in 1985, at which point the Lodge Freeway was redesignated to M-10, while the segments of Telegraph Road and Dixie Highway between the northern end of US 24 in Pontiac and the interchange with I-75 in Clarkston were designated an extension of US 24, and the Pontiac business route was changed to Business US 24 as a result.

-In 1925, US 10 was originally proposed to run from Detroit through Chicago, and northwesterly into Wisconsin on what later became US 12.

 In 2015, the American Association of State Highway and Transportation Officials officially designated the car ferry as part of the highway's official route, joining US 9 as the only two routes with a ferry connection.